 *Students who do hold a diploma from other programmes which are not listed here are welcome to apply.
 Applications will be considered on a case-by-case basis.

-Applicants who are not graduates from one of the five local polytechnics, but have completed a formal 12-year education equivalent to A-Levels, are eligible to apply for the following degree programme at SIT.
+Applicants who are not graduates from one of the five local polytechnics, but have completed a formal 12-year education equivalent to A-Levels, are eligible to apply.

 A-Level / IB Diploma Prerequisites: